fed135/Arstider/Readme.txt

 #####

 //Main
-- 0.1.3		- Fix Scoping issues with Inherit (the only potent thing in this branch)
+- 0.1.4		- Fix Scoping issues with Inherit (the only potent thing in this branch)
-		- Redesign ALL the system (It actually makes no sense !)
-		- Make the whole Architecture more modular + RequireJS compliant.

 //Graphics